 We are sometimes asked to provide third-party integrations.
 The cost to build and maintain these features is often much larger than the cost to build and maintain similar first-party features, and it often feels like burdens and benefits are not being shared fairly between us and third-parties.

 In some cases, it feels like we're building features or integrations purely because we're more agile, even in cases where the third-party is a paid service owned by a company a thousand times larger than us.
 An ancient example is T11937, where a user asks us to build a workaround for GCE support for sql_mode instead of asking Google to support sql_mode.
 This user was a Google customer but not a Phacility customer.
-This kind of request is generally a race to the bottom.
+This kind of request does not serve our interests.

 Broadly, our long-term strategy is to destroy the entire market by commoditizing every tool so we're the only company efficient enough to be left standing, not to be a hub of really well-engineered free glue connecting a lot of paid services with large sales teams.
 For example, I'd rather be putting effort into improving Harbormaster and eroding the market for services like Buildkite and CircelCI than building integrations with these tools.